 Get a Masters Degree

-At Blush Online Life Coaching, we require every coach to have their masters degree in counseling, social work, or equivalent.
-Many counseling and coaching techniques overlap – and having a masters degree in counseling can help coaches understand whether their clients are best suited for coaching and counseling.
+At Blush Life Coaching, we require every coach to have their masters degree in counseling, social work, or equivalent.
+Many counseling and coaching techniques overlap – and having a masters degree in counseling can help coaches understand whether their clients are best suited for coaching and therapy.
 Plus, having two years (plus) of extensive client work can enhance life coaches’ tools, experience, and skills.
 A masters degree in mental health/psychology typically takes a minimum of two years and provides the foundation needed to sit for various mental health licensing exams, such as the LPC or LMFT.
 While a masters degree is not required in order to become a life coach (in fact, nothing is required!) and is definitely not for everyone, it’s a great option for someone who wants to dive head first into the field.

 Decide On a Niche